-- There re special soft toys, you can buy in puppy stores that some French Bulldogs like to sleep with.
+- There are special soft toys that you can buy at puppy stores that some French Bulldogs like to sleep with.

 If your family decided not to let the puppy sleep in your bed, this should be agreed upon and reinforced by all the family members.

 What to do if your Frenchie doesn’t stop crying, or doesn’t want to stay in his or her bed?

 Frenchies sleep easier if they are tired.
 Make sure your French bulldog spends time outside and has enough activities.
 If you challenge them and schedule training and play before you want them to go to bed, they will be eager to have some sleep.

 Be consistent with using the same commands sending him or her back to their place: “Go to bed.” and show it with your gestures.
 Remember, that the tone of your voice matters more than what you say.
 Repeat it until they do it, and don’t let them end up in your bed.

 If they cry, make sure there’s no other reason for it than maybe missing their brothers and sisters.
 Use a command, like “stop crying” and repeat it until he or she stops it.